talex5/vulkan-test/README.md

-Example OCaml code that uses GPU acceleration to render a triangle and display it in a Wayland window, using Vulkan but without its Wayland-support extension.
+Example OCaml code that uses GPU acceleration to render 3D scene and display it in a Wayland window, using Vulkan but without its Wayland-support extension.

 This is intended for tracing, to help me learn about graphics.